omise/omise-android/README.md

 You can check out the [UiCustomization](/sdk/src/main/java/co/omise/android/config/UiCustomization.kt) class to see customizable UI elements in the challenge flow.

-After the end-user completes the payment authorization process, the activity result callback will be and you will receive different responses based on how the transaction was processed and which flow it used.
+After the end-user completes the payment authorization process, the activity result callback will be sent, and you will receive different responses based on how the transaction was processed and which flow it used.
 Handle it in this manner:

 ```kotlin